Skip to main content

 How Do Peers Support Our Community?

 Peers in our program do important work for our community.
-The role involves developing plans to find at-risk individuals, perform outreach activities to engage communities, and creating personalized interventions to help aid clients in accessing the services they need.
-They reach out to individuals who engage in high-risk behaviors including those who may have suffered an overdose, offering harm reduction supplies and resources.
-Peer navigators are advocates; providing education, support, and help to bridge the gap to treatment and recovery options.
-Respect and empathy in these interactions is crucial to stopping stigma and providing connection based on care and compassion.
+The role involves developing plans to find at-risk individuals, perform outreach activities to engage communities, and creating personalized support to help aid clients in accessing the services they want.
+They reach out to individuals who engage in high-risk behaviors, including those who may have experienced an overdose, offering harm reduction supplies and resources.

-How Do I Connect With a Peer for Support?
+How Do I Connect with a Peer for Support?

 Our peer navigators are here to help individuals facing challenges by developing trusting relationships and offering support.
 Peers are understanding and respectful.
 They have a working knowledge of community services, including substance use treatment, housing, and mental health resources.
-Peers work with service providers to link clients to medical care and social support options.
-They use their skills to create client-centered plans by meeting people where they are with the help they need.

 Contact an ECDOH Peer Navigator